 East Lansing, MI 48823

 Chris took care of her four children at home and worked part-time teaching dance/exercise classes at the Unitarian Universalist Church of Greater Lansing.
 The church has set up a memorial fund here where you can make a donation to the family.
 In addition, the blogosphere has also set up a fundraising event where you can make a donation as well.
 They are looking to buy items that the children and the grandparents will need, as well as to offer monetary assistance for the burial of Chris and her son.
-You can view the items already purchased and make a donation here.

 If you cannot give help via a monetary donation or gift card donation – please consider sharing this post with your friends and family.
 These three children – along with the countless other children who have lost parents due to domestic violence – need the love and assistance that each of us can offer, in whatever way we can offer it.